By Trae Jacobs,

 If you use Siri, you will want to know more details about the information that Siri collects from you.
 You may also want instructions on how to teach Siri your personal information to make it a more effective voice assistant.

-As these apps are updated and added to, Siri’s knowledge adapts accordingly.
+As these apps are updated and added, Siri’s knowledge adapts accordingly.
 Siri is continually getting smarter.

 What Siri Knows